Ren halts before the massive gate, feet spread and shoulders back, like a high-noon gunslinger laying down the law.

 “I know.
 That’s why we’re going to Naversé.”
 He looks mildly puzzled.

 “No, that’s not what I—” I clutch the air and groan in frustration.
-“Look, I am way out of my league!
+“Look dude, I am way out of my league!
 I live in San Francisco!
 I take English 101 and watch Netflix!
 You can’t just leave me in…in…

 Everyone stops.
 And stares.

 His other hand shoots to my hip, trapping my wrist before I can draw.
-“What are you doing?” he asks disbelievingly.
+“What are you doing?” he asks incredulously.

 His eyes search mine, then he pushes me away with a rough shove.
 “You have spirit,” he says grudgingly.
-“Careful how you test it, or your lifeless boots will face the sky.”
+“Be careful how you test it, or your lifeless boots will face the sky.”

 “Is that your way of saying I’ll die?”

 (Fantasy-speak.
 Cool.)
 “I wear sneakers,” I counter.
-(Pretty lame, I know, but it’s all I can think of.)
+(I know, lame, but it’s all I can think of.)
 “If you’re gonna leave me in a random city, then you might as well kill me.
 We met for a reason, Ren.”
-He can’t convince me otherwise.
-My humdrum life, signing the contract, walking into another dimension…none of it was random, and neither is Ren.

 He’s quiet for a bit.
-Then: “I’ll think about it.
+Then he says, “I’ll think about it.
 Fair?”

-Suddenly, I’m back to being a nervous kid.
-“Uh, sure.
-Could I get one of those ward thingies?
+I’m back to being a nervous kid.
+“Uh, not trying to nag, but could I get one of those ward thingies?
 To keep my guts from flying out?”

 He closes his eyes and lets out a sigh.
 “Yes.
 We’ll get you a ward.”

 Whew.
-Not gonna lie—I like my guts where they belong, firmly seated inside my body.
+Not gonna lie—I like my guts inside my stomach.

-For the next few hours, Ren barters with humans and Wildlyre, changing his dialogue to match the vendor’s.
-Sometimes he sounds perfectly normal—a mix of casual and formal—but at other times he sounds like a different person altogether.
+For the next few hours, Ren barters with humans and Wildlyre, changing his dialogue to match the vendors’.
+At times he sounds perfectly normal—a mix of casual and formal—but sometimes he sounds like a different person altogether.
 In one instance, he throws around gutter-slang patois that completely changes his carriage and bearing.
-It’s like he’s suddenly become a rhythmic sleazebag, who converses mostly with winks and nudges.
+It’s like he’s suddenly become a rhythmic sleazebag, conversing mostly in winks and nudges.

-Over the course of his bartering, I discover that his cowboy man-purse is a magical storehouse.
-He stuffs its main compartment with several armloads of salted meat and wrapped biscuits, but it doesn’t change size—it always appears exactly the same.
-I never would have guessed that a fantasy-world wanderer would need that much stuff.
+During the course of his barter, I discover that his cowboy man-purse is a magical storehouse.
+He stuffs its main compartment with several armloads of meat and biscuits, but it doesn’t change size—it always appears exactly the same.
+I never would have guessed that a fantasy-world wanderer would need this much stuff.

-After his sixth or seventh trade, he says, “Let’s get you a ward.”
+After he finishes his seventh trade, he says, “Let’s get you a ward.”

-We walk over to a dirty stand, inhabited by a six-foot lizard-man in an armless vest.
+We walk up to a dirty stand, inhabited by a six-foot lizard-man in an armless vest.
 Hanging from the ceiling are dozens of amulets.
-Back on Earth, I would have dismissed them as chintzy trinkets, but here, they could mean the difference between life and death.

 “Basic protection,” Ren says.
 “Nothing lavish.”

-Lizard Guy picks out a dull bronze amulet with a pair of boots embossed on its surface.
+Lizard Guy picks out a bronze disc with a pair of boots embossed on its surface.
 He holds it out by its hide neck-strap.
 “Traveler’s ward.
 Made in Tarcony.”

 Ren takes it and holds it up, appraising both sides with a cursory glance.
-“Who is the craftsman?”
+“The craftsman?”

 “A witch named Parsily.
 Best one around for a hundred faires.”

 “Never heard of her.”
 Ren grunts.
-“But it’ll do.
+“It’ll do.
 What do you take?”

-“No coinage from Karos or Chime Shadow.
+“No coin from Karos or Chime Shadow.
 Also—nothing from Fair Folk.”

 “That’s a first.
 Fair Folk goods are desired by all.”

 “Not anymore.
-If Lyderea’s Knights find anything Fair, they’ll take it away and throw you in lockup.”
+If Lyderea’s Knights find anything Fair, they’ll take it away and throw you in gaol.”

 Lizard Guy shakes his head, as if to say, Unbelievable.
-“A pact was struck between Alaewyn Fair Folk and Alliance officilas.
-Word in the taverns is that it was just an agreement to trade wares, but Lyderea didn’t care for it.
-That much is rumor, but this much is fact: the Queen has issued a protectorate-wide edict banning Fair Folk merchandise.”
+“Two months back, a pact was struck between Alaewyn Fair Folk and Alliance operatives.
+Word in the taverns is that it was just an agreement to trade wares, but Lyderea was angry nonetheless.
+That much is rumor, but this much is fact: the Queen has banned the possession of Fair Folk merchandise.”

 Ren’s voice tightens with anger.
 “Alaewyn lands are a thousand faire distant.
 We have nothing to do with them.”